hmlkao/ansible-docker-mailserver/README.md

 Ansible Docker mailserver
 =========================
-Ansible role is based on project [tomav/docker-mailserver](https://github.com/tomav/docker-mailserver).
+Ansible role is based on top of project [tomav/docker-mailserver](https://github.com/tomav/docker-mailserver).

 Role will create all needed prerequisites to run mail server in Docker but doesn't install the Docker itself.